Milorph/final_proj/report.md

 | Mean Absolute Error | - | - | **1.71e-15** |
 | Median Value | 0.9841 | 0.9841 | - |

-The size factors are essentially identical down to machine precision.
-This was the easiest part to get right since the median-of-ratios algorithm is quite straightforward.
+My size factors port was equivalent to the Original R version using the same median of ratios algorithm
 ---

 ### Test 2: Dispersion Estimation